Today I’ll be telling you if Sony headphones are any good and if so, which you should buy.

 Are Sony Headphones Any Good?!

-Listening to these headphones feels like someone is literally holding your head underwater and laughing maniacally as you begin to thrash and drown.
+Listening to these headphones feels like some deranged lunatic is literally holding your head underwater and laughing maniacally as you begin to thrash and drown.

 It’s like if you were talking to me, but instead of listening I just put 8 really thick blankets over your mouth and walked away; which is probably what I should do for some people who comment on my YouTube channel.
 LOL.